-DPT 6700 CARDIOPULMONARY PHYSICAL THERAPY 3 s.h.
+DPT 6700 CARDIOPULMONARY PHYSICAL THERAPY

 This course is designed to provide the student with a general foundation in examination, evaluation, diagnosis, prognosis, interventions, and outcomes for persons with cardiovascular and pulmonary disorders.
-Using an evidencebased approach, application of specific tests and measures, their reliability and validity, and efficacy of treatment interventions will be covered.
+Using an evidence-based approach, application of specific tests and measures, their reliability and validity, and efficacy of treatment interventions will be covered.

-DPT 6840 NUTRITION FOR PHYSICAL THERAPY 2 s.h.
+DPT 6840 NUTRITION FOR PHYSICAL THERAPY